Department for Education advertising – conditions and sources

-Financial incentives for those who train in 2017/18
+Financial incentives for those who train in 2018/19

 Bursary amounts will vary depending on your teacher training subject and degree class or highest relevant academic qualification.

-Trainee teachers in physics can apply for a tax-free £30,000 scholarship with the relevant subject association.
-Trainee teachers in maths, chemistry, computing, geography or languages can apply for a £27,500 tax-free scholarship with the relevant association groups.
+Trainee teachers in physics, chemistry, computing, geography or languages can apply for a tax-free £28,000 scholarship with the relevant subject association.
+Trainee teachers in maths can apply for a £22,000 tax-free scholarship with the relevant association group.

 Visit our funding pages for more information on bursaries, scholarships and additional payments.

 If you withdraw or defer from a course, you are entitled to be paid the training bursary for each month up to, and including, the month in which you withdrew.
 Any overpayments of a bursary due to withdrawal of the course will be recovered by your teacher training provider.
-Full details can be found on GOV.UK.

 European Union (EU) citizens may also be eligible to train and receive this support.
 To be eligible for home fee status, fee support and bursaries, you must: